 The PERFECT ECM has been specifically calibrated for your particular engine.
-This computer will not work with any other type of engine, nor will it work with a modified motor (i.e. aftermarket parts).
-The computer has been programmed to control your electric fan.
-Your fan should come on at 200° and off at 185°.
-We have also created a rev. limit RPM @5,000.
-If your computer was to detect an engine malfunction it will first set a check engine light and then proceeds to place itself into a "safe mode".
-This "safe mode" will still allow you to drive your car, but it will not allow you to drive your car over 1,300 RPM.
+This computer will NOT work with any other type of engine, nor will it work with a modified engine.
+The computer has been programmed with a REV. limit set @5,000 RPM.
+If your computer was to detect an engine malfunction it will first set the "check engine" engine light and then proceed to place itself into a "safe mode".
+This "safe mode" will still allow you to drive your vehicle, but it will not allow you to drive over 1,300 RPM.
 The computer will not take itself out of "safe mode" until the malfunction has been corrected.
-The computer will place itself into "safe mode" even if your car starts to over heat.
+The computer will place itself into "safe mode" even if your vehicle starts to over-heat.
 Once the engine cools down the computer will place itself out of the mode and return back to normal functions.
-Engine over heat temp. has been set at 250°.
+Engine over-heat temp. has been set at 250°.

-E-MAIL: tech@painlessperformance.com WEB: www.painlessperformance.com
+E-mail:tech@painlessperformance.com WEB: www.painlessperformance.com